Last Updated: July 24, 2021

 - Free memory by killing app processes that don’t need to be running in the background.

-- Scan for junk files that can be safely deleted to free up space.
+- Scan for junk files that you can safely delete to free up space.

 - Add an extra password to open any app you choose.